 The process of tearing down, cleaning, and reassembling an old bike is a great first start toward customization.

 The real test, of course, is whether it still runs afterward, and this is a strong argument for buying a motorcycle that ran to begin with.

-If it doesn't run after teardown and reassembly, troubleshooting and repair is much more straightforward than if it never ran to begin with.
+If it doesn’t run after teardown and reassembly, troubleshooting and repair are much more straightforward than if it never ran, to begin with.

 Check out this video by Dan from “Do It With Dan”: